 What is herd immunity and how does a vaccine help us get there?

-When the “herd” of us can’t get COVID anymore, the people who get sick are less likely to run across those last lucky few who haven’t had it.
-So, when the virus does not have a next host, it dies.
-It is complicated as to what immunity number it will take to eradicate a virus, but say 18% of Americans have had the virus in 9-10 months, how long until we're done?
+When the “herd” of us can’t get COVID anymore, the people who get sick don’t run across susceptible people as often.
+So, when the virus does not have a next host, it dies out.
+It is complicated as to what immunity percentage it will take to eradicate a virus, but say 18% of Americans have had the virus in 9-10 months, how long until we’re done?
 One year, two years, more?
 Will it go on forever with people getting it multiple times, over seven billion people connected to us, and increasing risks of mutation?
 Say we suddenly got immunity with a vaccine in another 75%.
 Is that better than 18%?

 Would I have to wear a mask after getting the COVID vaccine?

 Yes.
 For you and for others please hang in there for a little while longer.
 It will take several weeks after receiving the second shot to reach 95% protection and even then, there’s the other 5%.
-So, while there are so many pre-vaccinated or infected people, all of us will continue to wear them for ourselves.
-But also, immunized people may bring the virus to people who are not yet protected because we do not display symptoms when exposed again.
-It is how asymptomatic parents can bring home colds to their infants and make them sick.
-So, until we see a dramatic decline in the virus by Tennesseans doing their part, then masks, distancing, and hand washing will still be necessary.
+In addition, you may still be exposed to COVID and not know it and pass this to an unvaccinated family member, friend, or fellow American without even feeling sick.
+Until we see a dramatic decline in the virus by Tennesseans doing their part, masks, distancing, and hand washing will still be necessary.

 Should I get the vaccine?